ryangball/nice-updater/README.md

 You can do this several times to see the entire alerting/force-update workflow.

 ## Workflow and Options
 The nice_updater.sh script is not intended to be executed by simply running the script.
 It is intended to be executed by passing a parameter into it indicating which function to run.
 If you do not specify a function, then the script just exits.
-As an example the primary LaunchDaemon executes the script in this fashion: `bash /Library/Scripts/nice_updater main`.
+As an example the primary LaunchDaemon executes the script in this fashion: `/bin/bash /Library/Scripts/nice_updater main`.
 "Main" indicates the function that is being run.

 The primary LaunchDaemon is scheduled to be run every two hours (7200 seconds).
 What happens when it runs is determined by a few things:
 ### When a User is Not Logged In